Getting real about home-buying costs

 Stamp duty

 Stamp duty is a government tax that is usually the biggest upfront cost you’ll have to pay when you’re buying a home.
 It can run into the tens of thousands of dollars.
 For most home buyers, stamp duty is unavoidable, but you might be eligible for a discount or an exemption, depending on your State and the type and price of the property.
 If you can’t afford both a 20% deposit and stamp duty, your lender might increase your loan to let you pay a smaller deposit so that you can put your money towards covering the stamp duty.
 But if you buy a home with a smaller deposit (say, 5%), the lender will likely also require you to pay for LMI, so keep that in mind (can be a one off payment upfront or paid off in installments).
-Find out more about stamp duty here, and check out our stamp duty calculator to get an idea of what you might have to pay.
+Check out our stamp duty calculator to get an idea of what you might have to pay.

 Conveyancer or solicitor fees